pbojinov/relativeDate/README.md

 angular-relativeDate
 ---

-> ```relativeDate``` is an Angular.js service for replacing iso-formated, date-time stamps with auto-updating, relative time labels.
+> ```relativeDate``` is an Angular.js service for replacing iso-formated, date-time stamps with relative time labels.

 ## Example